IfcOpenShell/IfcOpenShell/src/blenderbim/docs/devs/writing_docs.rst

 All documentation is written in ReStructured Text and is available in the `BlenderBIM Add-on docs directory
 <https://github.com/IfcOpenShell/IfcOpenShell/tree/v0.7.0/src/blenderbim/docs>`_.
+You can press the edit button on the top right on any documentation page to quickly edit their content.

 You can link to `external websites
 <https://docs.readthedocs.io/en/stable/guides/cross-referencing-with-sphinx.html>`_.